tomarrell/miniqueue/README.md

 - `"ACK"`: Acknowledges the current message, popping it from the topic and removing it.

-- `"NACK"`: Negatively acknowledges the current message, causing it to be put back to the front of the queue, ready for other consumers.
+- `"NACK"`: Negatively acknowledges the current message, causing it to be returned to the *front* of the queue.
+If there is a ready consumer waiting for a message, it will immediately be delivered to this consumer.
+Otherwise it will be delivered as as one becomes available.

+- `"BACK"`: Negatively acknowledges the current message, causing it to be returned to the *back* of the queue.
+This will cause it to be processed again after the currently waiting messages.

 ## Benchmarks